simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab Setup.md

 1. **Obtain endpoint and keys**:

     1. From the Azure main console, find the search field on the top.
-Type "Azure AI Services".
+Type "Azure Open AI".
-    1. From the Azure AI Services page, select "Azure OpenAI".
+    1. From the Azure Open AI page, select "Azure OpenAI".
     1. From the selection list, choose the resource you just created.
     1. From the resource details page, select "click here to view endpoints".
     1. Click "Show Keys".
 Record the values for key 1, key 2, and endpoint in a temporary file.  **SECURITY WARNING: DO NOT STORE THE KEY IN A PUBLIC REPOSITORY**